Kia Challenge: New York

-In Brisbane, two Kia cars were damaged by Kia Challenge participants in failed attempts to steal the vehicles.
+Pennsylvania

+On May 28, 2024, five teenagers were taken into custody after they struck and killed a 55-year-old male motorcyclist in Philadelphia while driving a stolen Kia car.
+The alleged driver of the Kia was a 17-year-old male and the other teens, all females, were between the ages of 14 and 17.

+Washington

+On December 2, 2023, five teenagers in Lakewood, Washington were driving in a stolen Kia Sportage with at least three guns in their possession.
+Lakewood police attempted to stop the vehicle after receiving reports that it was stolen, and would later cite the "Kia Boyz" online trend for the crime.
+One of the occupants, a 16-year-old boy, drowned in a Lakewood swamp while fleeing the police.
+A 14-year-old and 17-year-old were charged; two others including an adult remain at large.

 Responses from involved companies

 TikTok has committed to removing pertinent videos uploaded by Kia Challenge thieves from the platform.
 Kia and Hyundai have both expressed awareness of the increased thefts of their vehicles, with Kia also noting that new vehicles starting with their 2022 model year now come with immobilizers installed.

-Starting February 14, Hyundai introduced a free anti-theft software patch for some models of vehicle, and by June 23, 2023, all remaining eligible vehicles will have a patch that can be installed at a Hyundai dealership.
+Starting February 14, 2023, Hyundai introduced a free anti-theft software patch for some models of vehicle, and by June 23, all remaining eligible vehicles will have a patch that can be installed at a Hyundai dealership.
 Some models are unable to be upgraded, and instead customers will be reimbursed for steering wheel locks.

+To settle a class-action lawsuit in the United States against Hyundai and Kia, the two brands agreed to pay about US$200 million, of which up to $145 million would offset out-of-pocket losses that car owners had incurred.
+The settlement was announced on May 18, 2023, and requires approval by a federal judge.
+However, it was rejected by federal judge James V. Selna.